Madison County, Tennessee: Government and politics

 Madison County was historically part of the Democratic stronghold in West Tennessee, but began shifting toward the Republican Party in the mid 20th century.
-Today the county leans Republican in statewide and national elections, though Democrats remain competitive in Jackson, the county's largest city and urban center.
+Today, the county leans Republican in statewide and national elections, although Democrats remain competitive in Jackson, the county's largest city and urban center.
 The last Democrat to carry the county was Jimmy Carter in 1976.

 The county is headed by an elected county mayor (currently A.J.
 Massey) and county commission of 25 members elected from 10 districts.